Display your data in a calendar layout.

 - Video and Audio

-You'll see how this works a bit later when we set up the block and test it.
+You'll see how this works a bit later when we do a demo.

 Setting up the block

 Now that we know everything we need in order to configure the block, let's map all the fields and check out the result.
-We are going to use the table shown below, where we've also added a couple of custom: a description of the event and event page URL.
+We are going to use the table shown below, where we've also added a couple of additional fields to be used in the event pop-up: a description of the event and event page URL.

 As you can see, the users can click on the event to learn more details from the pop-up.
 They can also switch between Monthly, Weekly, and Daily views as well as navigate to Next and Previous months and use the Today button to quickly go back to the current day.